Korean International School of Hong Kong: Early growth

-The origin was a Saturday school established in 1960; it initially had 6 students.
+The origin was a Saturday school established in 1960; it initially had six students.

 Discussions about the need for an international school to serve Koreans in Hong Kong began as early as the 1980s, and the Korean International School finally began operating in 1994, with both a Korean section and an English section.
 Roughly half of the HK$70 million costs of constructing the campus was funded by the South Korean government, with the rest funded by donations from the local Korean community.

 In the first year, the Korean section enrolled 140 students, while the English section enrolled 120.
-In 1996, they became the first international school in Hong Kong to introduce a special education program for developmentally delayed children; normally in Hong Kong, separate schools are set up to offer such programs, but KIS chose to establish a small special education class within the school, consisting of roughly 10 students, because of the demand for it among the community.
 The English section of their middle school division began full operation in August 1997 with the establishment of the 9th grade.

+In 1996, KIS became the first international school in Hong Kong to introduce a special education program for developmentally delayed children; normally in Hong Kong, separate schools are set up to offer such programs, but KIS chose to establish a small special education class within the school, consisting of roughly 10 students, because of the demand for it among the community.

-Early on in its history, the school experienced rapid growth; however, this was disrupted by the economic aftershocks of the 1997 Asian Financial Crisis, during which student numbers dropped from 250 to 190.
+Early on in its history, the school experienced rapid growth; however, this was disrupted by the economic aftershocks of the 1997 Asian financial crisis, during which student numbers dropped from 250 to 190.

+2000s

+In 2007, Peter Leesinky was appointed as principal and introduced the International General Certificate of Secondary Education (IGCSE) into the school curriculum.
+Since 2008, KIS has worked with Operation Santa Claus (OSC) to spread the festive spirit of Christmas and to raise funds.
+Joining OSC has become a long-established event.

+Many local students applied to study A-Levels (Advanced Level qualifications) in 2010 due to changes in the local school curriculum, as mentioned "local students who see risks in upcoming changes in form 5 and 6 curriculum".

+With the growing adoption of International Baccalaureate (IB) curriculum in many international schools.
+The Korean International School, on the other hand, has kept on to the A-level component of its curriculum.
+The school management believed that the Cambridge qualification gave students a 'huge choice' of subjects and allowed for more control over the curriculum and flexibility to incorporate local components, something the IB did not allow for.
+Additionally, A-Level qualifications are more widely recognized by universities around the world.

+In 2011, Lynne Thomson was appointed as the principal.
+The following year, a ceremony was held to celebrate and announce the construction of a new block extension.
+During the same year, new computer and science areas were established at KIS.
+Samsung generously donated computers to develop two state-of-the-art computer rooms known as Samsung Digital Room I and II.
+Additionally, interactive whiteboards were introduced into all Primary classrooms, while wireless projectors were installed in secondary classrooms, enabling Internet resources to be available to all classrooms in the school.
+KIS took pride in being a leader in ‘IT-based Education’.